MatthewWid/Whirl/doc/documentation/systems.md

 	**String** `<name>`
 </span>
 <span class="tI tI-2">
-	String to match an object's name in the global store.
+	String to match an object's name by in the global store.
 </span>

 ### Get By Type